Try Biteable to create video presentations – it’s really, really simple

 I have fine-tuned my skills with PowerPoint so that my presentations are even timed to music tracks, like with iMovie, and look as fancy as a Keynote presentation.

-But if it is ready-made, professional video segments I need, I use Biteable.
+But if it is ready-made, professional video presentations I need, I use Biteable.
 Currently I use it to make visual summaries of less than one minute long of the books that I review on my book blog.
 (The average time people stay on a webpage before clicking out has gone from 30 seconds to 15 but 60 seconds or less is as brief as I can get a video-format review.)
 I have to say, the varieties of visuals they have to choose from seem endless and the platform is quite fast and stable.
 And from the interface commands I can see they have a great sense of humour.

 Go on, give Biteable a try.
 It’s not that great of a financial risk and it might even be fun.